gordonl0811/JMPP/README.md

 Processors can then be used by instantiating an object, then calling the relevant lifecycle methods.

 [MultipleConsumerProcessor](src/main/java/tech/gordonlee/jmpp/examples/MultipleConsumerProcessor.java) is a very simple implementation with a `PcapReader` and three `Droppers`.

+Note: it is the user's responsibility to ensure that the architecture of the processor is designed appropriately; for instance, it would not make sense for an IPv4Filter to output to an IPv6AddressFilter.

 #### Example: Redirecting TCP and UDP packets